TommasoZara/Student-RESTful-API/Readme.md

 ## Authorization

 All API requests require the use of a generated API key.
-You can find your API key, or generate a new one, by navigating to the /settings endpoint, or clicking the ìSettingsî sidebar item.
+You can find your API key, or generate a new one, by navigating to the /settings endpoint, or clicking the ‚ÄúSettings‚Äù sidebar item.

 To authenticate an API request, you should provide your API key in the `Authorization` header.